 A QDRO is a separate document from your divorce decree or judgment, although your decree must order the QDRO before your ex-husband's retirement plan administrator will accept it.
 QDROs are necessary for transferring assets in 401(k) plans, 403(b) plans, 457 plans, profit sharing plans, tax-sheltered annuities and private pensions.
 They're not typically necessary for IRAs or government retirement benefits.

 Spouse's Property Entitlement

-Survivor benefits may also fall outside of the scope of property distribution.
-If your QDRO specifically states that you receive survivor benefits upon the death of your ex-husband, you should continue to receive this money regardless of whether either you or your ex-husband remarry.
-If your ex remarries, however, his new wife won't receive survivor benefits in the event of his death.
-Your QDRO diverts this right to you.
-If your QDRO doesn't include this language, survivor benefits typically transfer to your ex-husband's new wife if he remarries.
+Survivor benefits might also fall outside of the scope of property distribution.
+If your QDRO specifically states that you receive survivor benefits upon the death of your ex-husband, you should continue to receive this money regardless of whether either you or your ex-husband remarries.

 If your ex remarries, however, his new spouse won't receive survivor benefits in the event of his death.
 Your QDRO diverts this right to you.
 If your QDRO doesn't include this language, survivor benefits typically transfer to your ex-husband's new spouse if he remarries.

 Beverly Bird has been writing professionally for over 30 years.
 She specializes in personal finance and w, bankruptcy, and she writes as the tax expert for The Balance.